 Plus, along the way, the Tower cat of tradition seems to have acquired the name Trixie (Tricksie?) though I didn’t see a name in Thomas Pennant’s book.

 Elizabeth I delivered her famous speech to the troops in August 1588 at Tilbury, on the north bank of the Thames.
 By then the Duke of Medina Sidonia, unable to make any useful connection with the Duke of Parma, was returning to Spain.
 The route was to be up the east coast of England, around Scotland, and down the west coast of Ireland.
 A combination of fierce winds and unfamiliar seas turned his withdrawal into disaster.

 The Duke of Parma, who’d embarked his army at Dunkirk but was threatened by Protestant Dutch ships, never left port.

 Viscount Montague’s brother William had sailed with the Armada, as did a number of Englishmen.
 There were also Englishmen in the Duke of Parma’s multinational army.
 William Browne didn’t survive the battle of Gravelines “off the coast of France”.

 Robert Dudley, Earl of Leicester, died in September 1588, aged about 56.
-The Queen’s “young Earl” was the 22 year old Robert Devereux, 2nd Earl of Essex (and Leicester’s stepson).
-He’d been high in her favour since 1587, but no-one occupied the place in Elizabeth’s affections that Robert Dudley, whom she’d known since childhood, had.
+The Queen’s “young Earl” was Leicester’s stepson, the 22 year old Robert Devereux, 2nd Earl of Essex.
+He’d been high in her favour since 1587, but no-one ever occupied the place in Elizabeth’s affections held by Robert Dudley, whom she’d known since childhood.